The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 It's important to understand that no matter how Accessible a CMS platform might be, that Accessibility will be ruined when content authors include non-Accessible content in their pages.

-I'm a handcoder.
-I have rarely used WordPress and even then just barely.
-During the AIR contest a few years ago our mentor suggested improvements a few hours before we were to stop development and judging began.
-None of the other team members were available to make the improvements so I tried to make them.
-I ended up breaking the site and I dind't know how to fix it.
-After some rushed research and frantic effort I was able to roll back my improvements and restore the site to a working state.
+I'm a hand coder.
+I have rarely used WordPress and even then, just barely.
+During the AIR contest a few years ago, our team's mentor suggested improvements a few hours before the development dead line.
+None of the other team members were available to make the improvements, so I tried to make them.
+I ended up breaking the site and I didn't know how to fix it.
+After some rushed research and frantic effort, I was able to roll back my improvements and restore the site to the prior working state minutes before the dead line.

 Key Features of WordPress